-Mohair Plush Paper Weight Eye Glass Holder Pattern
+Mohair or Plush Paper Weight or Eye Glass Holder PATTERN by Purely Neysa

 LORD LADY DBEARA Shaggy Plush Bear Pattern w eyes